-The accompanying condensed consolidated balance sheet as of March 31, 2016, and the condensed consolidated statements of operations, comprehensive loss and cash flows for the three months ended March 31, 2015 and 2016, and the related footnote disclosures are unaudited.
+The accompanying condensed consolidated balance sheet as of June 30, 2017, the condensed consolidated statements of operations and comprehensive loss for the three and six months ended June 30, 2017 and 2016, the condensed consolidated statements of cash flows for the six months ended June 30, 2017 and 2016, and the related footnote disclosures are unaudited.
 The accompanying unaudited interim financial statements were prepared in accordance with U.S. generally accepted accounting principles ("GAAP"), including guidance with respect to interim financial information and in conformity with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for annual financial statements.
-These financial statements should be read in conjunction with the condensed consolidated financial statements and related footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015.
+These financial statements should be read in conjunction with the consolidated financial statements and related footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2016 ("Annual Report").

 The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all normal recurring adjustments, necessary to present a fair statement of the results for the interim periods presented.
-Results of the operations for the three months ended March 31, 2016 are not necessarily indicative of the results expected for the full fiscal year or for any future annual or interim period.
+Results of the operations for the three and six months ended June 30, 2017 are not necessarily indicative of the results expected for the full fiscal year or for any future annual or interim period.

-The condensed consolidated financial statements include the financial statements of the Company and its wholly-owned subsidiaries.
-All significant intercompany transactions and balances between the Company and its wholly-owned subsidiaries are eliminated upon consolidation.
+The condensed consolidated financial statements include the financial statements of the Company and its subsidiaries.
+All significant intercompany transactions and balances between the Company and its subsidiaries are eliminated upon consolidation.